Taylor Swift's hits-and-run set in Swansea

 - Manics play 'Wireless' Biggest Weekend set

-One Direction star Niall Horan led a mass singalong to his solo tracks Slow Hands and This Town, as well as a slowed-down reggae-lite version of the 1D hit Drag Me Down.
+One Direction star Niall Horan led a mass singalong to his solo tracks Slow Hands and This Town, as well as a slowed-down reggae version of the 1D hit Drag Me Down.

 Demi Lovato, Stefflon Don, Thirty Seconds To Mars and Jason Derulo also kept the crowd entertained as they waited for Swift and Florence + The Machine, who will close the event.

-Meanwhile, Coventry's War Memorial Park saw Radio 2 continue its contribution to the Biggest Weekend, with sets from Snow Patrol and UB40.
+Meanwhile, Coventry's War Memorial Park saw Radio 2 continue its contribution to the Biggest Weekend, with sets from Snow Patrol, UB40 and headliner Liam Gallagher.

+Wearing his traditional uniform of a zipped-up cagoule and an Elvis sneer, he played a tried-and-tested festival set that kicked off with the Oasis classics Rock And Roll Star and Morning Glory.

+"Alright Coventry, don't listen to what people say about you, you are a proper city," he announced at as he took the stage.

+"Thanks for sticking round I know the weather ain't been nice," he acknowledged.

+Though his voice is clearly not what it was, the 45-year-old still carries himself like a rock star, belting out defiant lyrics, and closing his set with an emotional Live Forever - which he memorably sang at the One Love Manchester show last year.

-The main stage was kicked off by Welsh rocker Stereophonics - who aren't used to such an early morning slot.
+Earlier, Coventry's main stage had been launched by Welsh rockers Stereophonics - a band who aren't used to such an early morning slot.

 "Let me think how it was sold to us," singer Kelly Jones told the BBC.
 "Remember that time that U2 and Paul McCartney opened up Live 8?